abhishek2511ch/Predictive_Analytics_for_Diabetes_/README.md

 During the analysis, I found that Glucose has the strongest relationship with diabetes, followed by BMI, Age, and Pregnancies.
 Since some medical attributes contained impossible values (such as 0 for Blood Pressure, BMI, and Glucose), these were treated as missing values and cleaned before model training.

+What this project includes:
+Data cleaning and preprocessing
+Handling missing and invalid values
+Exploratory Data Analysis (EDA)
+Outlier detection using box plots
+Correlation analysis and feature understanding
+Data visualization with Matplotlib and Seaborn
+Machine learning model development for diabetes prediction Model evaluation using standard classification metrics

 This project helped me understand how proper data preprocessing directly impacts model performance.
 It also improved my skills in feature analysis, handling real-world healthcare data, and building an end-to-end machine learning pipeline.